 Losing Baby Teeth

-According to the Mayo Clinic, children will lose their first teeth around the age of 6.
+According to the Indian Dental Association, children will lose their first teeth at around six years of age.
 The timing varies from child to child; make sure that you do visit your dentist if your child loses a tooth prematurely due to an accident or tooth decay, especially since the latter scenario could indicate a bigger problem.
 Furthermore, when a primary tooth falls out prematurely, your child's permanent tooth may not have enough room to come in properly.

-Teeth tend to fall out in the order in which they appeared, according to the American Dental Association; usually the two bottom front teeth fall out first.
+Teeth tend to fall out in the order in which they appeared.
+According to the Indian Dental Association, that means the lower, central incisors are frequently the first to go.
 Kids usually lose their first tooth by the age of 6 or 7, and they lose the last tooth, which is the second molar, by the age of 12 or 13.
 A tooth can sometimes take a few days or even a few months to fall out once you or your child notices that it's loose.
 The length of time that it takes to fall out depends on how quickly the tooth root will dissolve or resorb.
 It also depends on how much your little one wiggles it.
 The more he wiggles it, the sooner it will fall out, and a new tooth will begin to appear in its place soon after.
 It can take several months to completely grow in; but if the tooth has not grown in after six months, see your dentist since he or she may refer you to an oral surgeon for an evaluation.

 After a Tooth Falls Out

-Have your little one gargle with some warm water once the tooth falls out, especially if there's bleeding.
-Your child can continue to use the same child-friendly toothpaste, such as Colgate's Transformers™ Anticavity Fluoride toothpaste.
+Have your little one gargle with some warm water once the tooth falls out, especially if there is bleeding.
+Your child can continue to use the same child-friendly toothpaste, such as Colgate toothpaste.
 Instruct your child not to brush too hard where the tooth fell out to avoid irritating the area.
 After losing baby teeth, you should reinforce the importance of good oral health routines, such as brushing at least twice per day, flossing at least once per day and keeping up healthy eating habits.
 Stress the importance of avoiding soda and other foods and beverages that can damage teeth.
 All these details are especially important now that your child is growing permanent teeth.